nikhilkondapalli5/QuestMap/README.md

 1.  **Ingestion & Parsing**: PDFs/DOCX/TXT files are parsed and cleaned.
 Codebases are parsed dynamically, excluding virtual environments.
 2.  **AST Semantic Chunking**: Code files are syntactically chunked into functions, classes, and handlers using the Python `tree-sitter` service.
-3.  **Vector Embedding**: Chunks and snippets are converted into 3072-dimensional vectors using Gemini Embeddings.
+3.  **Vector Embedding**: Chunks and snippets are converted into 768-dimensional vectors using the `gemini-embedding-001` model.
 4.  **Query-Expanded Retrieval**: Concept terms undergo Gemini-driven query expansion.
 Pinecone matches search vectors using a strict **0.6 similarity filter** to retrieve relevant code blocks.
 5.  **Interactive Code Tree & Viewer**: Results are displayed in a borderless IDE-like file tree.
 Clickable keywords bar filters matches dynamically.
 Double-click loads full files (auto-loaded for multi-snippet files) with line scroll-centering.